 The additional needs of most children and young people can be met by inclusive quality first teaching and reasonable adjustments through the funding and resources that are already or ‘ordinarily’ available in their mainstream school or setting.
 The SEND Code of Practice calls this ‘ordinarily available’ provision.

-Our ‘Ordinarily Available Inclusive Practice’ (OAIP) guide highlights theses expectations and effective strategies that be can ‘ordinarily’ be provided for a child or young person without the need of an Education Health and Care Plan (EHCP).
+Our ‘Ordinarily Available Inclusive Practice’ (OAIP) guide highlights theses expectations and effective strategies that can ‘ordinarily’ be provided for a child or young person without the need of an Education Health and Care Plan (EHCP).

 This guide has been co-written with West Sussex schools, academies, early years settings, post 16 providers, governors and trustees, parent carers, local authority officers and other specialists and used to inform mainstream practice.